Laparoscopic colorectal surgery is typically used to treat cancer of the colon or rectum.

 In this surgery, parts of the colon along with lymph nodes around the region may be removed.

 In some cases where the cancer has spread throughout the colon, surgical removal of the entire colon may be required.

 Patients who undergo removal of the colon may be required to undergo colostomy, where an artificial opening is created to allow waste materials to be excreted from the body instead of through the rectum.

-Surgery for colorectal is the main mode of treatment for colorectal of all stages.
+Surgery of the colon and rectum is the main mode of treatment for colorectal cancer of all stages.
 Surgery works by removing the part of your colon or rectum which contains the cancer and the regional lymph nodes.

 In rare cases, your entire colon may have to be removed.